GoogleCloudPlatform/Open_Data_QnA/README.md

 The Open Data QnA SQL Generation tool can be conveniently used from your terminal or command prompt using a simple CLI interface.
 Here's how:

 ```
-python opendataqna.py --user_question "What are the top 5 cities with highest recalls?" --user_grouping "fda_food"
+python opendataqna.py --session_id "122133131f--ade-eweq" --user_question "What are the top 5 cities with highest recalls?" --user_grouping "fda_food"
 ```

 Where